 - Demolishing one end of the alleyway kitchen to open up the space (and extend the countertop).
 You will lose cabinet space but this will make the apartment feel less confined.

-Using these ideas will help your alleyway kitchen become more functional while accommodating for different kitchen tasks simultaneously.
+Using these ideas will help your alleyway kitchen become more functional while accommodating different kitchen tasks simultaneously.

 What are the Advantages of Alleyway Kitchens?